Launching a Podcast

 How to write a podcast script is one of the biggest questions new podcasters ask when recording their first episode.
 The best podcast episodes may sound like casual, free-flowing conversations, but that’s due to the hours of preparation and planning the hosts do before hitting the record button.

 Ahead, we offer some best practices to get your started, whether you plan to prepare a word-for-word script or want to leave room for ad libbing.
-We’ll give you a high level view of what a podcast script looks like, go over some tips to help you write your first script, and discuss the three podcast formats that require scripting for cohesive episodes.
+We’ll give you a high level view of what a podcast script looks like, go over some podcast scripting tips, and discuss the three podcast formats that require scripting for cohesive episodes.

 Podcast Script Outline Templates